ZEISS Microscopy Knowledge Base

 Viewing the results

 1. If not already visible, open the Objects dialog.
-In Shortcut Toolbar, click Objects table Objects window showing table of Segment # entries and Volume (µm³) column values like 0,051; Items: 743 .
+In Shortcut Toolbar, click Objects table Objects window with Filter and Tags panel and a long list of Segment # entries with Volume, Volume (µm³) values 0,051–0,054 .

 2. Measurements are now visible in the objects table.